 There are two ways to reset a router: using the reset button or via the web interface.
 You can reset a router as many times as you like.
 It doesn’t physically harm the hardware.

-Router reset via the reset button
+How to perform a router reset via the reset button

 Every router has a reset button, often on its underside.
 You need a pointy object for this job.
 Here are the steps:

 - Locate its reset button.
-This button is usually recessed to prevent users from pressing on it by accident.
+This button is usually recessed to prevent users from pressing it by accident.

 Extra: The 30-30-30 router reset